MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-develop-connectivity-libraries.md

 ---
-title: Connectivity libraries and frameworks | Microsoft Docs
+title: Connectivity libraries and frameworks
 description: Lists the connectivity drivers that client apps can use from various languages to connect to Microsoft SQL Server running on-premises or in the cloud, on Linux, Windows or Docker and also to Azure SQL Database and Azure SQL Data Warehouse.
-author: rothja
+author: VanMSFT
-ms.author: jroth
+ms.author: vanto
-manager: craigg
+manager: jroth
 ms.date: 03/17/2017
 ms.topic: conceptual
 ms.prod: sql